HaroonSaid/datalake/README.md

   dotnet build

-### Deploying FirhoseLambda
+### Deploying the Firehose Lambda

 #### Prerequists

   You have an AWS Account.

-  You need S3 bucket created.
+  You have create S3 bucket.

-  You need Kinesis Stream Configured
+  You have created Kinesis Stream

-  You need Kinesis Firhose Configured and pointing to S3 bucket (with tranformation enabled)
+  You have configure Kinesis Data Firhose pointing to S3 bucket (with tranformation enabled)

-### Deployment
+### Deploying Lambda

   build and deploy the firehose lambda, edit deploy.json with the correct IAM role